helen-mckay/helenmckaydev/index.md

 - Netlify CMS

 <!-- blurb on how this site was made -->
+## This very site...

-This very site was made with 11ty and Netlify CMS, and hosted with Netlify.
-Future plans for this site include a blog where I will discuss what I'm learning.
+...was made with 11ty and Netlify CMS, and hosted with Netlify.
+This site isn't flashy, but it is fully CRUD (thanks to its Netlify CMS back-end), it is lightweight (under 5kB), it is accessible, and it is <em>fast</em> (perfect scores on Lighthouse!).

 ## I also know